ctkqiang/PayNetHackathon/PayNetHackathonBackend/README.md

+Here’s how to reference your MySQL setup in the **README.md** at the root:

+---

 # PayNetHackathonBackend

 A backend service for the PayNet Hackathon, built with **Express.js** and **TypeScript** to provide robust and scalable APIs for managing personal financial data and solutions.